samuel100/Ignite_FineTuning_workshop/lab/workshop-instructions/Lab5-Optimize-Model/readme.md

         --log_level 1
     ```

-    It takes **~6mins** to complete the Fine-tuning (depending on the number of epochs).Olive supports the following models out-of-the-box: Phi, Llama, Mistral, Gemma, Qwen, Falcon and [many others +++https://huggingface.co/docs/optimum/en/exporters/onnx/overview+++.
-For more information on available options, read the Olive Finetune documentation +++https://microsoft.github.io/Olive/features/cli.html#finetune+++.
+    It takes **~6mins** to complete the Fine-tuning (depending on the number of epochs).

-1. **Optimize** With the model trained, you now (automatically) optimize the model for CPU devices using Olive's `auto-opt` command, which will capture the ONNX graph and perform a number of optimizations to improve the model performance for CPU.
-It should be noted, that you can also optimize for other devices such as NPU - but for the purproses of this lab we'll use CPU.
+1. **Optimize:** With the model trained, you now optimize the model using Olive's `auto-opt` command, which will capture the ONNX graph and automatically perform a number of optimizations to improve the model performance for CPU by compressing the model and doing fusions.
+It should be noted, that you can also optimize for other devices such as NPU or GPU by just updating the `--device` and `--provider` arguments  - but for the purposes of this lab we'll use CPU.

     ```bash
     olive auto-opt \
        --model_name_or_path models/phi/ft/model \
        --adapter_path models/phi/ft/adapter \
+       --trust_remote_code \
        --device cpu \
        --provider CPUExecutionProvider \
        --use_ort_genai \